tuosuniversity/Vellum/Output/EN/2_The Structures of Thought/13_Quantum_Mindfulness_and_Perceptual_Reality.md

 ## Article 3

-### SEO-Optimized Title: Design Your Destiny: A High-Level Look at the Quantum Mindfulness Framework
+### Design Your Destiny: A High-Level Look at the Quantum Mindfulness Framework

 **Unveiling the Structure of a New Reality-Building System**